sbanerjee13/sbanerjee13.github.io/README.md

-# Sid Banerjee's Website
+# Welcome to my website!

+This is a personal portfolio website hosted via GitHub pages and published via Netlify.
+You can visit it at the primary link: https://sidbanerjee.me.

-Developed in HTML/CSS.
+Site developed in HTML/CSS.
 All content is original.